prof. An Hendrix (PhD)

 Use of the GTPase Rab27B to diagnose and to treat poor prognosis estrogen-receptor-positive breast cancer (PCT/EP2010/056542, 12.05.2010)Use of the GTPase Rab27B to diagnose and to treat poor prognosis estrogen-receptor-positive breast cancer (WO2010130782A1)

 Usages of recombinant extracellular vesicles (EP3483588)

-- prof. Olivier De Wever - principal investigator, associate professor
+- prof. Olivier De Wever - principal investigator, full professor

 - prof. An Hendrix - principal investigator, assistant professor

 - dr. Glenn Vergauwen (MD, PhD) - clinician, post-doctoral fellow